icheft/A-Cnake/README.md

 Download **SFML** through terminal:
 Type `brew install SFML`.
 (If your user setting doesn't fit the system requirement, i.e. your are not the root user, please follow the instruction on your terminal prompt.)

-Download this repository, copy and paste `git clone https://gitlab.com/icheft/snake.git` in your terminal.
+Download this repository, copy and paste `git clone https://github.com/icheft/A-Cnake.git` in your terminal.

 It should create a folder name **snake**.

-Go to your project directory by typing `cd snake`, then type in `make`.
+Go to your project directory by typing `cd A-Cnake`, then type in `make`.
 It will create an extra `obj` folder to store objects created by the system.
 You may ignore the folder.

 You should be able to run the game by typing `./A\ Cnake`.
 Or, you can follow the instructions shown on your terminal prompt.